matrix-org/matrix.org/CONTENT.md

 ```jinja
 {{ youtube_player(video_id="Xje32fIIUyg",start="1240",noscript_text="Matrix Live S11E05 - Project Hydra") }}
 ```
-which will start the video at 20:40 and  add custom text for users with JS disabled.
+which will start the video at 20:40 and add custom text for users with JavaScript disabled.

 ### Adding a picture for the socials